Sebika-dev/Filme/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Features (Expected or Existing)
+Features:

-Add and list movies
+󠁯•󠁏Add and list movies

-Register and manage users
+󠁯•󠁏Register and manage users

-Create and manage personalized watchlists

-Save/load data from .txt files
+󠁯•󠁏Create and manage personalized watchlists 󠁯•󠁏Save/load data from .txt files